magralo/BEsmarterGUI/README.md

 # BEsmarterGUI

-# Set up
+## Set up

 1. Clone this project
 2. Open the .Rproj con rstudio
-3. Once you are in the project run the script "prep.R"
+3. Once you are in the project run the script "prep.R".
+This should install all dependencies for the app.
+4. You are all set, be smarter.

 ## Usage